juergenweb/FrontendForms/README.md

 ```php
 $form->setPlaceholder('companyname', 'My company');
 ```
-Then you will be able to add the custom placeholder to your new email template: [[COMPANYNAME]].
+Then you will be able to use the custom placeholder inside your email template: [[COMPANYNAME]].
 Before sending of the email the placeholder will be replaced by "My company".

 BTW, adding the company name via a placeholder is not really a good example, because the company name is always